Commonwealth Day: Australia

-Commonwealth Day is observed by Australian state governors and the governor-general.
+Commonwealth Day is observed by the Australian governor-general and state governors.
+Per protocol, departments and agencies of the Australian Government fly the national flag.
 The Commonwealth Day Council of New South Wales holds an annual lunch in the presence of its patron, the governor, at Parliament House, Sydney.

 Bahamas

 In the Bahamas, Commonwealth Day school assemblies involving flag-raising ceremonies are held.